If it is not specified in your racing class rules, where is the best place to mount a transponder on your racing car?

 Looking at the table again you can see that if you were able to mount your transponder within 0.2 metres (20 cm) of the front of the racing car, then the time loss would be basically ZERO seconds.

-It gives you the freedom to find a much more secure and solid location to mount the transducer without loosing out to someone who risks putting it right out front.
+It gives you the freedom to find a much more secure and solid location to mount the transducer without losing out to someone who risks putting it right out front.

 What else is the data telling us?

 Interestingly, the slower you cross the line the more important the forward placement of the transponder becomes.